dmparrishphd/Shapiro/README.md

 # Shapiro

+**Under Construction**.
+This project is shifting to an alternate mode of organization.
+The loaders left here may require modification to function properly.

 A family of functions for writing concise code in the domains of data analysis and GIS (geographic information systems), including visualization.
-To get started, see shapir.R and boots.R.